 In general, one should suspect fraud when a written report is produced without any underlying data.
+This is routine for large heatlh-care systems, and also is routine for Mayo.
 Common situations where this happens in ENG testing and ECochG testing.
 In ENG testing we think that the reason that honest clinicians omit detail is that a proper ENG report is many pages long.
 In ECochG testing, we think that the reason is that ECochG's are hard to do and there is sometimes a shyness about presenting noisy or questionable traces to outside scrutiny.
 Nevertheless, it seems to us that without underlying data, there is no proof that the test was performed, as well as no method of ascertaining that the quality was adequete, and thus billing could reasonably be denied.

 Here, there seem to be many "holes" in the system - ENG's are being ordered/done by people who are not delivering medical care.
 The quality of the ENG equipment is sometimes very questionable, and finally there are many loopholes in the billing process.

 There are several ways to solve this problem -- our thought is that these measures would be effective:

 - 1. ENG's should be only "billable" if a physician with relevant subspecialty training requests one.
 There should be an indication for the ENG.
 In other words, ENG's could be ordered by the individuals involved in the present abuse patterns -- including chiropractors, primary care doctors, PTs and "stand alone" audiologists.